February 20, 2020

 “It was serendipity,” Ann Donkin, the new building manager at Forest Hill Church, said of the chance meeting between her and Dave Bell when their two respective choral groups shared a common rehearsal space at Disciples Church.
 Ann and Dave’s first interview went well, as did her meeting with the trustees.
 “So here I am and I’m thrilled to be here.”

-Ann realized she had some pretty big shoes to fill with David Hunter serving as a “meticulous care-taker of the building” for the last 15 years.
+Ann realized she had some pretty big shoes to fill following the retirement of David Hunter, a “meticulous care-taker of the building” for the last 15 years.
 However, she has felt accepted and trusted from the beginning and remarked that David made the process very easy for her to “take over a really well maintained building.”
 Ann also aligns herself with the mission of the church and appreciates her supporting role.
 “I’ll take great care of this building from which you do this work.”

 Ann commented on being accepted not only professionally but also as a person.
 “I’m a very non-conventional looking person…I’m a big ol’ butch.
 I’ve always looked this way and I don’t really care.
 I try to be as authentic myself as I can be and sometimes that’s not quite good enough for people.”
 However, at Forest Hill she has experienced otherwise.
 “I never got any of that here.
 Each person I met was just as friendly as the last and I never had any inkling that there was any discomfort at all with my person.
 I really, really enjoy the community of the church.”